 Future of Supply Chain Management

-A study completed by Caps Research also showed that when it comes to the Supply Mission, there is often a disconnect between the supply chain and the customer-centric approach because the goal of inbound and outbound logistics is consistently to achieve consistent cost savings from suppliers, ensure continuity, improve the supplier performance, improve the efficiency of the supply management function and acquiring new value-adding technologies and innovations from supply markets.
+Far too often, there is a sort of disconnect between the traditional supply chain management approach and the customer-centric approach because the goal of inbound and outbound logistics is to consistently achieve cost savings from suppliers, ensure continuity, improve the supplier performance, improve the efficiency of the supply management function and acquire new value-adding technologies and innovations from supply markets.
 Anything outside of that, many times, gets treated as secondary concerns.

-In order for businesses to have efficient supply chains that are aligned with company goals, they can only get there by meeting increased customer expectations.
-The future of supply chain management within 3PL companies must become a customer, rather than supply, focused.
+So in order for businesses to continue running efficient supply chains that are aligned with company goals, they can only get there by meeting increased customer expectations.
+The future of supply chain management within 3PL companies must become increasingly customer-focused.

 Components of a Customer-Centric Supply Chain